santiagomartorelli/cypress/README.md

 ## Run the tests:

 1. Standard Execution: npm run cypress:execution (Headless mode) - This will generate the Mochawesome report.
-2. npx cypress run --record --key 79a2f67d-4a82-41f1-9e71-18da72899e8b (to Run and save report in cypress cloud)
+2. npx cypress run --record --key YOUR_CYPRESS_CLOUD_KEY (to Run and save report in cypress cloud)
-3. 'npx cypress open' will open the test runner
+4. 'npx cypress open' will open the test runner

+📂 Folder Structure
+Place your feature files in the cypress/integration directory.
+Define your step definitions in the cypress/support/step_definitions directory.
+Store fixtures and other assets in the cypress/fixtures directory.